HaigEmirzian/HaigEmirzian.github.io/README.md

+# Portfolio
-/* This project is meant for you to understand a little more about me, and showcase my capabilities of developing a website */
+- This project is meant for you to understand a little more about me, and showcase my capabilities of developing a website